johannesridho/aident/README.md

 ![architecture](https://github.com/johannesridho/aident/blob/master/README_files/Aident%20-%20Current%20Architecture.png)

 ### How to Use This Code
 To be able to use this code, the AWSs need to be configured as seen in the architecture diagram.
-This code only contains client app which need to be deployed to Elastic Beanstalk and Lambda functions.
+This code only contains client app (which need to be deployed to Elastic Beanstalk or any similar technology) and Lambda functions.